milonmaze/privacy-terms-observatory/www.twitch.tv/p/en/legal/community-guidelines.md

 Impersonate a Twitch partner’s account
 Pose as a celebrity in a streamer’s chat
 Create a “waiting room” i.e. a stream with the title, tag, or description of being a “waiting room” for someone else's stream or channel content that contains no reaction or original content created by the channel owner

+  Enforcement Notes and Clarifications:

+If you are being impersonated as a streamer on Twitch and the content does not qualify for action under the DMCA process (such as a branded trademark), please report the stream under “Impersonation”.
+Please provide full information in the report.
+We take into account a number of factors such as usernames and bios, as well as if the person being impersonated submits the report when determining whether to enforce.
 Spam, Scams, and Other Malicious Conduct

 Spam and other deceptive practices create a negative user experience, decrease trust in our service, and mislead viewers, creators, and advertisers.
 Any content or activity that disrupts, interrupts, harms, or otherwise violates the integrity of Twitch services or another user’s experience or devices is prohibited.